UBCSailbot/raye-network-table/README.md

 -   **src/** - Source code.
 -   **test/** - Unit tests.
 -   **projects/** - Target specific code.
 For more details, check out the README file in this directory.

-## If you have problems
- - Check that you've initiated the git submodules.
- - Check that all dependencies are met.
- - Re-run `cmake ..`
- - If all else fails, delete your build directory and try again.

-## Contributing
-#### How to contribute
-If your changes are significant then make a new branch that is named after the JIRA issue, in the format SOFT-XXX-brief-description

-e.g. SOFT-753-boxes2headings

-##### Making Changes
-* Create a feature branch from where you want to base your work.
-  * This is usually the master branch.
-  * To quickly create a feature branch based on master; `git checkout -b feature/my_contribution master`.
-  * **Do not work directly on the `master` branch.**
-* Make commits of logical units.
-* Check for unnecessary whitespace with `git diff --check` before committing.
-* Make sure your commit messages are accurate and coherent.